CentaurusInfra/arktos/docs/design-proposals/multi-tenancy/multi-tenancy-network.md

 (**TBD: is it possible to leverage the fact that pods are running on hosts which are already on the node network(e.g. pod being dual-homed with one nic dedicated for node network access)?**)

 ### Network Object

-A network object contains its type, and type-specific configurations.
-It's a not namespace-scoped object, so that one network object can be shared by applications in multiple namespaces in a same space.
+A network object contains its type and type-specific configurations.
+It is not a namespace-scoped object, one network object can be shared by applications spanning multiple namespaces within a space.

-It is defined as CRD by [crd-network.yaml](../../../pkg/controller/artifacts/crd-network.yaml)
+It is defined using CRD by [crd-network.yaml](../../../pkg/controller/artifacts/crd-network.yaml)

 The "type" field is the only mandatory field in a network object.
 It indicates network provider that allocates & manages the network resources.
 In particular, _flat_ type is reserved for canonical k8s flat networking model where various community cni plugins can be used as the underlying network provider.